Sh1r0Yaksha/SmolTAS/README.md

 * Leave a few lines blank after the inputs so that every key is released (Else some keys can remain held)

 # Update logs

+# v3.1.0
+* Shows Inputs read from text file on screen below timescale value
+* Colour of texts shown in this mod is changed to white with black outline
+* Positioning of Timescale value text is slightly modified

 # v3.0.0
 * Solved the varying framerate issue, now the game will run at a fixed framerate of 200fps